-Press the POWER button on either the remote control or the unit once to turn the power on.
-Press the same button to turn the player off.
-POWER

-Push the open button (located on the front of your screen) and lower the monitor to the desired level.
-You may also adjust the swivel angle.
+- Press the POWER button on either the remote control or the unit once to turn the power on.
+Press the same button to turn the player off. - Push the open button (located on the front of your screen) and lower the monitor to the desired level.